Aadya2901/symp-sense/README.md

 ---

-## 📝 License
+📝 License

-This project is open source under the **MIT License**.
+This project is open source under the MIT License.
 Use it for personal or educational purposes.

 ---

-## 💬 Final Note
+💬 Final Note

-*"Sense Your Symptoms.
-Stay Ahead.!"* ⚡
+"Plan your day in seconds, stay productive, and reduce overwhelm — powered by AI!" 🚀

+---